 A reasonable site investigation includes a review of these documents.

 Should a question arise at any time during the examination of Bid Documents or investigation of the site the Bidder may seek clarification by submitting a Prebid Question.
-Submit all Prebid Questions in writing via the Department’s website.
-The Department will post a response on its website to all questions submitted before a deadline of 10:00 am four working days prior to the public opening of Bids.
-Responses to Prebid Questions posted on the Department’s website are not revisions to the Bidding Documents and are not binding.
-The Department is not obligated to respond to, or otherwise act upon, a Prebid Question submitted after this deadline, but reserves the right to act upon any information received.
+Responses to Prebid Questions by the LPAare not revisions to the Bidding Documents and are not binding.

 102.06 Preparation of Bids.
-Prepare a Bid according to this subsection and the requirements found in the Bid Documents.
-Properly complete the Expedite file and submit it using the software specified in the Bid Documents rather than completing it by handwriting, typing, or using unauthorized computer-generated forms.

-Provide a unit price for each item listed in the Proposal.
-Calculate and place the products for the respective unit prices and quantities in the “Bid Amount” column.
-For a lump sum item, place the same price in the “Unit Price” column and in the “Bid Amount” column pertaining to that item.
-Indicate the total Bid amount by adding the values entered in the “Bid Amount” column for the listed items.
-Submit the Expedite file using the software specified in the Bid Documents.

-Properly execute the Proposal by completing the miscellaneous section and attaching the required signatures in the space provided in the Expedite file.

-ENTITY SUBMITTING PROPOSAL REQUIRED SIGNATURE
+LPA SHALL SPECIFY

 102.07 Duty to Notify of Errors in Bid Documents.
-Notify the Department of errors and omissions in the Bid Documents.
-Make notification by submitting a question in the manner described in .
-The Contractor’s duty to disclose errors and omissions is not only a bidding requirement but is also a legal requirement that cannot be ignored.
+Notify the LPA of errors and omissions in the Bid Documents.
+The DBT’s duty to disclose errors and omissions is not only a bidding requirement but is also a legal requirement that cannot be ignored.

-Failure to provide the required notification prior to the opening of bids shall constitute a waiver by the Contractor and does not obligate the Department for any costs based upon any apparent or patent ambiguity arising from insufficient data or obvious errors in the Bid documents.
+Failure to provide the required notification prior to the opening of bids shall constitute a waiver by the Contractor and does not obligate the LPA for any costs based upon any apparent or patent ambiguity arising from insufficient data or obvious errors in the Bid documents.
 Knowingly withholding information regarding an error or omission in the Bid Documents, or intentionally misrepresenting an item of Work for financial or competitive gain may result in civil or criminal penalties in excess of the value of the item bid.

 102.08 Unbalanced Bidding.
 Bid all items correctly and price each quantity as indicated in the Bid Documents.
-The Department will reject a Mathematically Unbalanced Bid if the Bid is also Materially Unbalanced.
+The LPA will reject a Mathematically Unbalanced Bid if the Bid is also Materially Unbalanced.
 A Mathematically Unbalanced Bid is a Bid containing lump sum or unit price items that do not include reasonable labor, equipment, and material costs plus a reasonable proportionate share of the Bidder’s overhead costs, other indirect costs, and anticipated profit.
-A Materially Unbalanced Bid is when the Department determines that an award to the Bidder submitting a Mathematically Unbalanced Bid will not result in the lowest ultimate cost to the Department.
+A Materially Unbalanced Bid is when the LPA determines that an award to the Bidder submitting a Mathematically Unbalanced Bid will not result in the lowest ultimate cost to the LPA.

 102.09 Proposal Guaranty.
-The Department will reject a Bid submitted without a Proposal Guaranty in the amount designated and payable to the Director.
+The LPA will reject a Bid submitted without a Proposal Guaranty in the amount designated and payable to the LPA.
 Submit the required Proposal Guaranty in one of the following forms:

-A. Properly executed project Bid bond submitted on the Department’s form.
+A. Properly executed project Bid bond submitted on the LPA’s form.

-B. Properly executed electronic bid transfer to the Department's account.
+B. Properly executed electronic bid transfer to the LPA's account.